Hoshaiah/demo-commit/cs-facts.md

 - **2025-09-10:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-09-10:** There are exactly 1024 bytes in a kibibyte (KiB), but 1000 in a kilobyte (kB).
 - **2025-09-10:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
+- **2025-09-10:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.